 Visit our provincial websites

-November 18 is International Survivors of Suicide Loss Day
+November 23 is International Day for People Impacted by Suicide Loss

-Knowing what to say or how to help someone coping with this type of loss can be daunting, but don’t let fear of saying or doing the wrong thing prevent you from reaching out to suicide loss survivors.
+Knowing what to say or how to help someone coping with this type of loss can be daunting, but don’t let fear of saying or doing the wrong thing prevent you from reaching out to people impacted by suicide loss.

-Just as you would after any other death, express your concern, pitch in with practical tasks, and listen to whatever the person wants to tell you.
+Just as you would after any other death, express your concern, pitch in with practical tasks, and listen to what the person wants to tell you.
+It is important for relatives, friends and the larger community to support people throughout the grief process.

 Stay close.
 Families often feel stigmatized and cut off after a suicide.
 If you avoid contact because you don’t know what to say or do, family members may feel blamed and isolated.
 Whatever your doubts, make contact.
 Survivors learn to forgive awkward behaviors or clumsy statements, as long as your support and compassion are evident.